 Find on Page is a feature that allows Microsoft edge to search for a word or phrase inside a web page.
 This feature can be opened from the "More" button ( 3 dots on the right side) on the right side of the screen.

 Microsoft Edge, the default web browser in Windows 10 can also be used to open PDF files.
 Recently, I came across a problem where the customer complained about Find on Page not working on some PDF files.
 Here are more details about the problem and resolution.

-The solution is applicable to any program that is used to open PDF file.
+The solution is applicable to any program that is used to open a PDF file.

 - Check if PDF file is created using searchable text or images